 - Demonstrates to your bank manager that you’re able to afford any requested borrowing

-- Allows you to accurately determine the best time for purchases and expansion
+- It allows you to determine the best time for purchases and expansion accurately

 - Planning for possible shortfalls and surpluses is made easier